webmin/authentic-theme/README.md

 ###FAQ
-####How do I install _Authentic_ theme?
+####How do I install _Authentic_ Theme?

 #####Webmin

-  To install _Autentic_ theme from repository, just `clone` it into your wherever Webmin binaries folder _(libexec)_ is or [download](https://raw.githubusercontent.com/qooob/authentic-theme/master/.build/authentic-theme-latest.wbt.gz) it directly and install it going from Webmin:
+  To install _Autentic_ Theme from repository, just `clone` it into your wherever Webmin binaries folder _(libexec)_ is or [download](https://raw.githubusercontent.com/qooob/authentic-theme/master/.build/authentic-theme-latest.wbt.gz) it directly and install it going from Webmin:

   `Webmin->Webmin Configuration->Webmin Themes->Install themes->From uploaded file`

 #####Usermin
-  **a)** I'd recommend to create a _symlink_ to already installed _Authentic_ theme, which will enable you to only update Webmin installation of the theme not both.
+  **a)** I'd recommend to create a _symlink_ to already installed _Authentic_ Theme, which will enable you to only update Webmin installation of the theme not both.

   Creating a _symlink_ as easy as it gets by running as root the following: